BCTSAG/CTANFT_Booster/README.md

 # CTANFT_Booster

-This repository has migrated to https://github.com/crosstheages/tcg-nft-presale-whitelist/
+This repository is not maintained anymmore it has migrated to https://github.com/crosstheages/tcg-nft-presale-whitelist/